Deaths of John and Joyce Sheridan: Fingerprints

 In their response to Soriano's report, the Sheridans also complained that investigators should not have ruled out an intruder without making certain there were no identifiable fingerprints or trace blood evidence at or near any of the house's four unlocked entrances.
 Boyer had found an apparent bloody fingerprint on the inside of the front door.
 It also was uncertain whether the poker had even been checked for prints because it was found in a nearby bathroom along with other items from the bedroom that were apparently considered of little investigative use.

-The whistleblower lawsuit later filed against the county by Detective Jeffrey Scozzafava, who claimed he was retaliated against for complaining about mishandling of evidence in several investigations, including the Sheridan case, also suggested investigators had lied about any search for fingerprints outside the master bedroom.
-When asked by a county prosecutor if they had dusted the house's doorknobs and window sills, they said they had used the "flashlight technique" to search other areas for prints and concluded there were none that could be identifiable as belonging to a specific person.
-No one Solomon spoke with, including a former New York detective, had ever heard of this method of finding fingerprints, and Scozzafava alleged it had been made up to avoid having to admit that they had not dusted or searched for prints any other way.
+The whistleblower lawsuit later filed against the county by Detective Jeffrey Scozzafava, who claimed he was retaliated against for complaining about mishandling of evidence in the Sheridan case and other investigations, also suggested detectives had lied about any search for fingerprints outside the master bedroom.
+When asked by a county prosecutor if they had dusted the house's doorknobs and windowsills, they said they had used the "flashlight technique" to search other areas for prints and concluded there were none that could be identifiable as belonging to a specific person.
+No one Solomon spoke with, including a former NYPD detective, had ever heard of this method of finding fingerprints, and Scozzafava alleged it had been made up to avoid having to admit that they had not dusted or searched for prints any other way.

 Scozzafava's lawsuit also revealed another piece of possible fingerprint evidence.
-Two months after the fire, John Sheridan's driver's license was found on the ground at a college campus an hour's drive north of Skillman.
-The student who found it mailed it back to the Sheridan's address, unaware of his death.
-Scozzafava was asked to check it for fingerprints, and began the process, but was reassigned to the fugitive unit before he could finish; it is unknown whether that analysis was completed.
+Two months after the fire, John's driver's license was found on the ground at a college campus an hour's drive north of Skillman.
+The student who found it mailed it back to the Sheridans' address, unaware of his death.
+Scozzafava was asked to check it for fingerprints and began the process, but was reassigned to the fugitive unit before he could finish; it is unknown whether that analysis was completed.